nightsense/willy/README.md

 ### step 2: activate the colour scheme

-To activate the willy theme, add the following line to your `vimrc`:
+To activate the willy theme, add one of the following lines to your `vimrc`:

+- `colorscheme willy-light`
-- `colorscheme willy`
+- `colorscheme willy-dark`

 To assign themes to specific intervals of the day, try the [night-and-day](https://github.com/nightsense/night-and-day) plugin.